nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 ## 7. Private Transactions

 When the node receives a transaction that contains a `pal` header, the transaction is considered private.
-This means the transaction contents can only be retrieved by (and should only be shared with) the participants listed in the `pal` header.
+This means the transaction payload can only be retrieved by the participants listed in the `pal` header.
+Transaction payload SHALL NOT be shared with other parties than listed in the `pal` header.
 Since the `pal` header is encrypted (see [RFC004](rfc004-verifiable-transactional-graph.md)) to preserve anonymity of the participants, it must be decrypted first using the node's `keyAgreement` keys from its DID document.
 If the local node can decrypt the `pal` header, it means the transaction is (also) intended for the local node.
 See [RFC004](rfc004-verifiable-transactional-graph.md) for more information on how to encrypt/decrypt the `pal` header.

-To retrieve the contents of the private transaction, the node MUST send a `TransactionPayloadQuery` to one (or more) of the nodes listed in the `pal` header.
+To retrieve the payload of the private transaction, the node MUST send a `TransactionPayloadQuery` to one (or more) of the nodes listed in the `pal` header.
-It COULD decide to broadcast the message to all nodes in the `pal` header (except the local node), because not all nodes (in the `pal` header) might have the contents yet (or never will).
+It COULD decide to broadcast the message to all nodes in the `pal` header (except the local node), because not all nodes (in the `pal` header) might have the payload yet (or never will).

 When a `TransactionPayloadQuery` for a private transaction is received, the node MUST decrypt its `pal` header and verify that the requesting peer is listed as participant.

-Both `TransactionPayloadQuery` and its success response (`TransactionPayload` with the transaction contents) MUST only be sent over an authenticated connection.
+Both `TransactionPayloadQuery` and its success response (`TransactionPayload` with the transaction payload) MUST only be sent over an authenticated connection.

-If a node receives a `TransactionPayloadQuery` for a private transaction over an unauthenticated connection, it MUST respond with `TransactionPayload` with the transaction reference set, but empty contents (indicating the node might not have the requested TX).
+The local node MUST respond with an empty `TransactionPayload` message (for a private transaction) in the following situations:

+- When the connection is unauthenticated.
+- When the requesting party is not listed in the `pal` header.
+- When the node doesn't have the transaction payload.

+In an empty `TransactionPayload` response message the transaction reference MUST be set.
+The payload field MUST be left unset.
+This way attackers can't derive information from the local node's error response.

 ## Appendix A: Design decisions